 Franz Kafka

-Kafka was a prolific writer, spending most of his free time writing, often late in the night.
+Kafka was a prolific writer, spending most of his free time writing, often late into the night.
 He burned an estimated 90 percent of his total work due to his persistent struggles with self-doubt.
 Much of the remaining 10 percent is lost or otherwise unpublished.
-Few of Kafka's works were published during his lifetime; the story collections ''Contemplation'' and ''A Country Doctor'', and individual stories, such as his novella ''The Metamorphosis'', were published in literary magazines but received little attention.
+Few of Kafka's works were published during his lifetime; although the story collections ''Contemplation'' and ''A Country Doctor'', and individual stories, such as his novella ''The Metamorphosis'', were published in literary magazines, they received little attention.

 Refine results